6qat/book/README.md

 ### Collections ###

 The method :::, defined in List, appends the content of one list to another.
+Despite if this fact, it's a prepend operator:
+Ex. xs ::: ys is equivalente of ::: being called on ys and passing xs as a parameter: ys.:::(xs)

 The cons operator (::) appends a tail into a head element.